The best men was big and their yarns was too

 - Bunny-Ears Lawyer: By the time Crockett becomes a congressman, his reputation as a larger-than-life hero with many comically unlikely accomplishments to his name is already well established.
 He's happy to play to the stereotype.

 - Chronic Hero Syndrome: Crockett has this in spades.
-After the Creek War is over, he and Russell move to a new territory and just want to settle down.
+After the Creek War is over, he and Russel move to a new territory and just want to settle down.
 However, when he finds that a local posse of Politically Incorrect Villains has been running Indians off their land, he makes it his business to stand up to them and get them locked up.
 Then, he's convinced to run for Congress to prevent a lawyer sympathetic to said posse from becoming the next representative.
 Then, after leaving Congress and having nothing left to do, he finds the nearest worthy cause (the Texas Revolution), joins it, and ultimately dies for it.

 - Compilation Movie: As noted above.